aws/aws-lambda-runtime-interface-emulator/README.md

 ### Build RIE into your base image

 You can build RIE into a base image.
 Download the RIE from GitHub to your local machine and update your Dockerfile to install RIE.

 #### To build the emulator into your image

 1. Create a script and save it in your project directory.
+Set execution permissions for the script file.

+The script checks for the presence of the `AWS_LAMBDA_RUNTIME_API` environment variable, which indicates the presence of the runtime API.
+If the runtime API is present, the script runs [the runtime interface client](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html#runtimes-api-client).
+Otherwise, the script runs the runtime interface emulator.

 The following example shows a typical script for a Node.js function.
-The presence of the AWS_LAMBDA_RUNTIME_API environment variable indicates the presence of the runtime API.
-If the runtime API is present, the script runs the runtime interface client (https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html#runtimes-api-client).
-Otherwise, the script runs the runtime interface emulator.
     ```
     #!/bin/sh
     if [ -z "${AWS_LAMBDA_RUNTIME_API}" ]; then